sao16b/4n6/_posts/2024-04-01-MVS_CTF_2024_iOS_Writeup.md

 **Prompt**: What is the 16 character carrier code?

 I go to the iLEAPP Report generated by the iLEAPP Analyzer, and just for kicks click on the Cellular Wireless tab.
-There's an entry for com.apple.carrier_1 with a 16 character code: **310240_GID1-6432**, which iLEAPP pulled from `/private/var/wireless/Library/Preferences/com.apple.commcenter.plist`{: .filepath}.
+There's an entry for `com.apple.carrier_1`{: .filepath} with a 16 character code: **310240_GID1-6432**, which iLEAPP pulled from `/private/var/wireless/Library/Preferences/com.apple.commcenter.plist`{: .filepath}.

 ![Carrier Code](/assets/img/2024-04-01/18_1.png){: width="500"}